-Environmentally friendly playgrounds are becoming increasingly popular and prominent.
-As the "green" label has become a standard line in marketing throughout all kinds of business sectors, the same is evident among playground equipment manufacturers.
+Environmentally friendly playgrounds are increasingly popular and prominent.
+As the "green" label has become a standard line in marketing throughout all kinds of business sectors, the same is evident among Sports, Park & Recreation Industry.

 One of the first schools to move the green playground concept into actuality was the Tule Elk Park Child Development Center, according to an article in Edutopia, the Internet publishing arm of The George Lucas Educational Foundation.